 She was elected the first overseas Trustee of the London-based Beatrix Potter Society and has been a Member of the Society since 1984.

-She has spoken at a number of the Society’s International Study Conferences and given illustrated talks to various groups in the US, UK, Africa and Australia.
+She has spoken at several of the Society’s International Study Conferences and given illustrated talks to various groups in the US, UK, Africa, and Australia.

-She gave a series of lectures on transatlantic voyage on the Queen Mary 2.
+She gave a series of lectures on a transatlantic voyage of the Queen Mary 2.

 She has studied Beatrix Potter.

 "The illustrated Zoom talk is visually beautiful, with lovely images of Beatrix Potter's life and times.
-Betsy Bray presents a comprehensive story of Beatrix’s growth as an artist starting at an early age and continuing through years of creativity and storytelling.
-Her painting and drawings support the informative narrative and leave us with a new appreciation of Beatrix Potter, writer, artist and conservationist.
+Betsy Bray presents a comprehensive story of Beatrix’s growth as an artist, starting early and continuing through years of creativity and storytelling.
+Her paintings and drawings support the informative narrative and give us a new appreciation of Beatrix Potter, writer, artist, and conservationist.
 Thank you for sharing your expertise."
 Angela Mault, Executive Director, Creative Arts Center, Chatham, MA

 Cape Cod Modern House Trust

-Betsy’s 45- minute illustrated talk emphasizes the work of the Cape Modern House Trust.
+Betsy’s 45-minute illustrated talk emphasizes the work of the Cape Modern House Trust.
 Betsy loves sharing her enthusiasm for these little-known houses nestled in the woods of Wellfleet.
-She works with Cape Cod Modern House Trust as a tour manager.
+She works with Cape Cod Modern House Trust as tour coordinator.